bensherman/dockerexamples/dockermounts/readme.md

 You can use it with docker or docker-compose.

-It demonstrates a read only mount of a writable host directory.
+It demonstrates a read-only mount of a writable host directory.

 ### Docker
 ```